MicrosoftDocs/dynamics-365-project-operations/articles/project-management/import_from_mpp.md

 ### Project custom fields

 If you've customized the project main page by adding required fields, those fields must have default values.
-Otherwise, errors will occur when files are imported to create new projects.
+Otherwise, errors occur when files are imported to create new projects.
 Customization of the import dialog box isn't currently supported.